IvanGavrilov/CalcKit/calculators.md

 #### Identifier

-The `Identifier` is basically the name of the variable that you will use in the equations.
+The `Identifier` is basically a unique name/word that you'll use to reference this variable in other variables' equations.

+It must begin with a letter `a-z` `A-Z` or underscore `_`.

+It can contain letters `a-z` `A-Z`, numbers `0-9` and underscores `_`

 #### Name

-The `Name` is the actual Name or Label that you see on-screen when you use the Calculator.
+The `Name` is a Label for the variable that you see on-screen when you use the Calculator.

 #### Equations